-Dalry Thistle FC will compete in the SJFA Ayrshire District League in the 2013-14 season.
+Dalry Thistle FC will compete in the West of Scotland League Third Division in the 2024-25 season.

 My visit